-Several decisions are needed before setting up the post-processing.
+Several decisions are needed before setting up the postprocessing approach.
 The first concerns the threshold for censoring.
-We choose the 50%-quantile of the observations at each level, respectively, which corresponds to 5.79 ms^{-1} (at 10 m height), 7.40 ms^{-1} (50 m), 8.65 ms^{-1} (110 m), 9.69 ms^{-1} (175 m), and 10.54 ms^{-1} (250 m).
-We further decide to fix the shape parameter ξ to zero for two reasons.
-Studies of wind gusts often reveal a negative ξ for the fitted GEV (e.g. Friederichs et al., 2009), i.e. a Weibull-type GEV with an upper endpoint.
-Any future gust above this endpoint would have predictive probability zero, which would results in a very bad forecast.
-A Gumbel-type GEV therefore reduced the risk of missing an extreme gust.
-The second argument is the stability of the maximum likelihood optimization.
+We choose the 50 % quantile of the observations at each level respectively, which corresponds to $5.79 \,\mathrm{m \, s^{-1}}$ (at a hight of 10 m), 7.40 m s-1 (at 50 m), 8.65 m s-1 (at 110 m), 9.69 m s^{-1} (at 175 m), and 10.54 m s^{-1} (at 250 m).
+We further decide to fix the shape parameter ξ to zero for the two abovementioned reasons.
+First, studies of wind gusts often reveal a negative ξ for the fitted GEV (e.g. Friederichs et al., 2009), i.e. a Weibull-type GEV with an upper end point.
+Any future gust above this end point would have predictive probability zero, which would results in a very bad forecast.
+Therefore, a Gumbel-type GEV reduced the risk of missing an extreme gust.
+The second reason is the stability of the maximum likelihood optimization.
 The estimation of ξ introduces large uncertainties.
-Particularly with a large amount of parameters (i.e. covariates) the optimization procedures is often stuck in a local maximum.
+Particularly with a large number of parameters (i.e. covariates), the optimization procedures is often stuck in a local maximum.
 This is particularly critical, if the domain of the distribution is restricted, as is the case for a Weibull-type GEV.
 Finally, to approximate the vertical variation of the cGEV parameters we use the first three Legendre polynomials P_0 (constant), P_1 (linear), and P_2 (quadratic).
-Higher order polynomials did not provide any added value (not shown).
+Higher-order polynomials did not provide any added value (not shown).